Asbestos In South Carolina

 For centuries, South Carolina relied on the Atlantic coastline to host commercial and military shipyards.
 Since the mid-1930s, large vessels used asbestos insulation to protect from heat or fire.
 Thousands of workers were exposed to asbestos, a toxic mineral mined, manufactured, and sold throughout the 1900s and used in a variety of applications.

 The carcinogen was a major industrial source throughout the entire state.
 For decades, exposure was a problem in power, mining, textile, and shipbuilding and ship repair industries.
 As vermiculite mining operations in Enoree, SC actively continue, workers are still being exposed to trace amounts of the mineral.

 While regulations curbed the production of asbestos, many workers exposed decades ago still risk developing mesothelioma.
-Mesothelioma occurrences happen mostly among workers exposed on ships along the coast of South Carolina.
+Meso occurrences happen mostly among workers exposed on ships along the coast of South Carolina.

 However, dozens of worksites throughout the state used the mineral throughout their property or as part of production, including:

 - Braswell Services Group

 - International Paper Company

 - Parris Island Marine Base

 - Southern Kraft Paper Company

 Asbestos causes latent mesothelioma.
 Think you were exposed?
 Request a case evaluation to pinpoint the cause and who’s responsible.